dcromie/PoC-DCI-Multisite-DES/README.md

 ## 📋 Requirements

   * GNS3 / EVE-NG virtual environment or physical hardware
   * Dell Enterprise SONiC 4.0 or newer (virtual image for virtual environment or Enterprise-licensed version for hardware)
+  * Ansible Core 2.12.10 or later.
+  * The latest version of the SONiC collection from Ansible Galaxy:
+		  - $ ansible-galaxy collection install dellemc.enterprise_sonic

 ## 👏 How to Contribute